djalbat/occam-open-cli/README.md

   --log-level|-l                                  Set the log level when publishing

-  --yes|-y                                        Initially answer yes to prompts
+  --yes|-y                                        Automatically answer yes to affiermation prompts

   --tail|-t                                       Sets the size of the tail of the log messages when publishing.
-The default is ten.
+The default is ten

   --follow|-f                                     Show all of the log messages when publishing.
-The default is false.
+The default is false

   --headless|-x                                   Headless mode.
-Clone or open all dependencies but no the project or package itself.
+Clone or open all dependencies bar no the project or package itself

+  --dependencies|-a                               Include dependencies when cloning projects or opening packages
 ```

 This is slightly different from `npm` in that `open` is usually executed from the parent directory of a project rather than from within the project sub-directory itself.